gilolsen1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM??

+The DOM is short for "document object model"...
+Which is a representation of the HTML document as an OBJECT.
+The DOM only exists in the browser so that our javascript can make changes to it based on how the user interacts with the site in the browser.
+The HTML and CSS are NOT affected by changes to the DOM.

 2. What is an event?

+An event is any user interaction that occurs on a page loaded and live in a browswer.
+Examples include mouse actions (click, right click, mouse over, on, off etc) Scrolling, keyboard items, (keydown, up etc), process stages such as loading or playing videos/animations etc.

 3. What is an event listener?

+  An event listener is a javascript method that can be applied to an object.
+It takes in two parameters- first, the event that you want to "listen" for, such as a "click".
+The event is set with a string.
+The second argument is the function to be invoked when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+We'd pass a nodelist into Array.from() to unlock more functionality.
+Arrays have more built-in methods for javascript.
+DOM objects/elements are designed to be language-agnostic, so they have limited functionality.
+A nodelist is an "array-like object", but it is not ACTUALLY a javascript array.
+We  CAN use .forEach() on a nodelist, but we can NOT use other array methods like .reduce(), .map(), .length etc.

 5. What is a component?

+A component is a combination of html, css and javascript that creates chunks of code that can be re-used with the same functionality.
+In my own words, we build the experience with a combination of the three tools from the experience in the DOM backwards.
+The Javscript does the heavy lifting, dictating what happens in the DOM- the HTML and CSS are the foundation and materials that get manipulated based on user interaction.
+The extra bonus is that if you copy/paste a chunk of the HTML with the elements that are styled/javascripted, you get to leverage all that magic built in as much as you want- Ie. you can make a million articles that have the same functionality.

 ### Git Set up